tanvirfahim15/tanvirfahim15.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently pursuing my Master of Science degree from the Department of Computer Science and Engineering, University of Dhaka.
-I have completed my Bachelor of Science degree from the same institution with the highest CGPA (3.96 out of 4.0) among 65 students.
-I am currently working as a lecturer at the Department of Computer Science and Engineering, East West University also.
-I have worked on several research projects and my research interests include data mining, graph mining, and machine learning.
-I have founded a SAAS startup named Xupri.
+I am currently a lecturer in the Department of Computer Science and Engineering at the University of Dhaka.
+I completed my Bachelor of Science and Master of Science degrees from the same institution with the highest CGPA.
+I have worked on several research projects.
+My research interests include data mining, graph mining, and machine learning.